Setting yourself free is an important part of living a fulfilled life. However, life has a nasty habit of getting in the way.

 - Facing up to your insecurities and working daily to address them.

-- Re-defining your goals and ensuring they actually align with your values.
+- Re-defining your goals and ensuring they actually align with your deepest values.

 - Getting rid of distractions that aren’t good for anything except a quick dopamine hit